saona-raimundo/markovian/README.md

 # To do list

+- [ ] Add `#[inline]` for pub methods as done in the `rand` crate.
 - [ ] Document assumptions to create a process (probability distribution input)
+- [ ] Add `extern crate crate_name;` in examples for explicit dependences.
 - [ ] Tests
+- [ ] Add links in documentation to easy access of (from lib level documentation)
+  - [ ] MarkovChain
+  - [ ] CMarkovChain
+  - [ ] Branching

 # Roadmap

+## Change design

+**Goal:** Use a more robust design for the creation of random iterators.
+One that uses extensively the `rand` and `rand_distr` crate.

+**Current implementation:** Initial state and transitions are states and functions that give another iterator.

+**Options:**

+- Ask for `Distribution` trait in both initial state and transition function.
+  - Need to save a `Next_state` variable type to sample the next step without the need of a new allocation.
+  - Variables that yield `None`would solve the problem of sub-stochastic random iterators.
+  - Continuous time Markov Chains are more complicated to construct
+  - Will need helper macros for ease of construction.

 ## Separate sub and proper stochastic processes